 Table of Contents

-So, how important is the tube diameter of your scope when it comes to your target or hunting application?
+Tube diameter of your scope, how important is it when it comes to your target or hunting application?
 It’s a subject that many hunters and long-range shooters debate, and they often spend far more money than they need.
 Hopefully the information below helps identify ‘what’s what’.

-A larger diameter scope tube does enable a marginal increase in field of view however it does not affect image quality positively or negatively.
+A larger diameter scope tube does enable a marginal increase in the field of view however it does not affect image quality in any significant manner either positively or negatively.

-So with the above mentioned in mind how does a shooter sift through the BS that has been drilled into the market through clever marketing strategies?
-Read on, because Huntinginaustralia has done some of the research for you.
+So with the above mentioned in mind, how does a shooter sift through the BS drilled into the market through clever marketing strategies?
+Read on, because Hunting in Australia has done some research for you.

 So, what tube size is best?
 The best scope size for a hunter is dependent on price, shooting distance, adjustment range and low light performance.